Should you crack open a fizzy prebiotic soda, or do their health benefits fall flat? Experts sound off.

 But the big difference between a can of prebiotic soda and your typical soft drink is the addition of high amounts of prebiotic fiber called inulin — typically from chicory.
 Inulin is fermented in the large intestine by microbes that help regulate blood sugar levels, inflammation, and even help control appetite.

 A single can of prebiotic soda can contain up to 9 grams of fiber.
 While the recommended daily intake for an adult woman is 25 grams of fiber and 38 grams for men, the average American adult consumes just 16 grams per day.
 When a single soft drink can add more than 50 percent more fiber to your diet than you’re used to, it can cause some issues, namely gas and bloating.
-Research has also found that too much inulin can actually increase inflammation.
+Research has also found that too much inulin can increase inflammation.

 All in all, Cassetty says forgoing sugary drinks in favor of prebiotic sodas is a step in a healthier direction, though.
 But like with anything, moderation is key.